Mady520/Write-ups/TryHackMe/Linux-fundamentals-2/README.md

 - Knowing manual/documentation of a command.
 - Create , Copy , Move files/folder.
 - Remove a file/folder/directory.
-- Know rhe file type of a file.
+- Know the type of file.

 ### Permission commands
-**ls -l** shows files/folders with permissions.
+`ls -l` shows files/folders with permissions.
 Read &rarr; r &rarr; 4
 Write &rarr; w &rarr; 2
 Execute &rarr; x &rarr; 1

-*rwxrwxrwx* &rarr; First *rwx* is of owner , next *rwx* is of group , last *rwx* is of others.
+`rwxrwxrwx` &rarr; First `rwx` is of owner , next `rwx` is of group , last `rwx` is of others.
 The permissions are kept by, what can owner do , what can group do and what can others do to a file.
-The one who has rwx all that measn that onwer/group/other can read write and execute all three to the file having rwx.
-If all have *rwxrwxrwx* then the value is 777.
+The one who has `rwx` all that measn that onwer/group/other can read write and execute all three to the file having rwx.
+If all have `rwxrwxrwx` then the value is 777.

 ### Commands
 ```bash